yubinCloud/kg2vec/README.md

 # KRL

-Reproduceing the models of Knowledge Representation Learning (KRL), such as TransE, TransH etc.
+This is a framework that uses PyTorch to reproduce Knowledge Representation Learning (KRL) models.
+With it, you can easily run models of knowledge representation learning, while quickly implementing your ideas after making simple changes or extensions.

+Currently, we have implemented several knowledge representation learning models including **TransE**, **RESCAL**, and simple abstraction and decoupling of publicly reusable code.

 Don't use this repo because I am developing it.
-So it must suffer broken changes in future.
+So it must suffer broken changes in the future.

-The overview structure of this liberary is blow:
+The overview structure of this library is below:

 <h3 align="center">
     <img src="images/structure.png">